Getting health insurance

 Here’s a quick overview of who needs what type of health insurance if you are a foreign national:

-What is your status?Do you need Dutch health insurance?Do you require other health insurance?
+What is your status?Do you need Dutch health insurance?Do you require additional health insurance?

 Employee of a Dutch companyYesOnly if you want 100% coverage